-- To determine how many of them you will need, count 1 to 2 per mold.
-For me, I made 10 soaps, so I used about 15-16 chopped pieces.
+- To determine how many cubes you'll need, count 1 to 2 per mold.
+I made 10 soaps, so I used about 15-16 chopped pieces.
 If the molds you are using are larger, it would be about 1/8 pound per bar.
 This part is the hardest, since every mold is different in size.
-Over figure by 1 or 2 pieces to be safe.
+Overestimate by 1 or 2 pieces to be safe.

-- Now, place the soap squares into the top portion of your double boiler.
+- Now, place the soap squares into the top portion of your double boiler (or your bowl or measuring cup fitted into a pan of hot water.
 Stir using a rubber spatula and scraping the sides, and mix until the soap is melted, smooth and free of lumps.